MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```

 ### __declspec attributes with extern "C" linkage

-In earlier versions of Visual Studio, the compiler ignored the attributes when `__declspec(…)` was applied before the `extern "C"` linkage specification.
-By ignoring the attributes, the compiler was generating code that user didn't intend, which had possible runtime implications.
+In earlier versions of Visual Studio, the compiler ignored `__declspec(…)` attributes when `__declspec(…)` was applied before the `extern "C"` linkage specification.
+This behavior caused code to be generated that user didn't intend, with possible runtime implications.
 The warning was added in Visual Studio version 15.3, but was off by default.
 In Visual Studio version 15.5, the warning on by default.

 ```cpp
 __declspec(noinline) extern "C" HRESULT __stdcall //C4768